Monadic reconstruction of unitary Drinfeld centers and Factorization Homology: Introduction

 \subsection{Acknowledgements}

 I would like to thank Makoto Yamashita, Sergey Neshveyev, Corey Jones, David Jordan, Christian Voigt and Thomas Wasserman for helpful conversations on topics related to this paper.
 L.H. is supported by the Engineering and Physical Sciences Research Council (EP/X026647/1).
+For the purpose of Open Access, the author has applied a CC BY public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission.